 Tools – wooden toothpicks and a kids paintbrush

 First, place a small amount of green food coloring in a small bowl with a few drops of water, mix well.
 A little food coloring goes a long way.
 Using your clean hands and a clean tiny paintbrush, paint each marshmallow green.
 Place on parchment or wax paper lined baking sheet to dry.

 Once dry, melt the chocolate chips in your microwave for 45 seconds, stir then microwave again for an additional 15-30 seconds depending on your microwave.
 Stir until smooth.
-Dip the top of each marshmallow into the chocolate, use a toothpick to arrange Franks hair.
+Dip the top of each marshmallow into the chocolate, use a toothpick to arrange Franks’ hair.
 Place back onto baking sheet.
-Once finished, place sheet into fridge for 20 minutes to set the chocolate.
+Once finished, place the sheet into the fridge for 20 minutes to set the chocolate.